SarthakKamboj/Lebron-James-Efficiency-ML-Models/README.md

     The model was the linear regression model that include one-hot-encoded data about which opposing team Lebron was facing and no PCA reduction.
 This model had a root mean squared error (rmse) of 6.422 points.
 </p>
 <p>
 It should be noted that +/- is not a wholistic explanation of the performance of one player.
-Lebron James has played about 17 years in the NBA and many different rosters.
-Therefore, some of the error could be explained by the fact that some years Lebron has had less skilled teammates; therefore, even when he has an efficient game, having less skilled teammates may still lead to a lower +/- rating.
+Lebron James has played about 17 years in the NBA and with many different rosters.
+Therefore, some of the error could be explained by the fact that some years Lebron has had less skilled teammates; therefore, even when he has an efficient game, having less skilled teammates may have led to a lower +/- rating.
 </p>

 <h2>Data Collection</h2>